squirrel-prover/squirrel-prover/README.md

 #### System

-Finally, the system under study is declared.
-Note the period (`.`) that terminates this statement:
+Finally, the system under study is declared:
 ```
 system <process>.
 ```